manuu-r/trashmapr/docs/backend_documentation.md

 ## 1. Overview

 The TrashMapr backend is a FastAPI API for a geo-tagged photo application.
 It uses Google's Gemini AI to analyze user-uploaded images for "trash" content and categorizes them by density.
-The entire system is designed for Google Cloud Platform, using AlloyDB, Google Cloud Storage (GCS), and the Gemini API.
+The entire system is designed for Google Cloud Platform, using Cloud SQL (PostgreSQL), Google Cloud Storage (GCS), and the Gemini API.

 ## 2. Features

 -   **Google OAuth 2.0:** Secure user authentication.
 -   **AI-Powered Image Analysis:** Rejects invalid images (selfies, memes) and rates valid scenes on a 1-4 density scale using Gemini.
--   **Geospatial Database:** Stores geo-tagged points in a PostGIS-enabled AlloyDB for efficient map-based queries.
+-   **Geospatial Database:** Stores geo-tagged points in a PostGIS-enabled PostgreSQL database for efficient map-based queries.
 -   **Cloud Storage:** Uploads all images to a GCS bucket.
 -   **Containerized:** Fully containerized with Docker for easy deployment.